kevinsogo/compgen/docs_src/TUTORIAL.md

 I'll also assume some proficiency with [Python](https://docs.python.org/3/tutorial/), as we'll work exclusively in Python throughout this tutorial.
 (It's possible to use different languages, but if you're using KompGen in the first place, you're probably interested in doing everything in Python anyway.)
 I'll try not to use anything too magical in Python, and stick to basic language functions.

 To avoid any issues later on, if you're using Windows, I'll strongly recommend you [install Gow](https://github.com/bmatzelle/gow/wiki) if you haven't yet.
-It will give you some useful programs like `cat` or `diff` (and if you don't know what these are, don't worry about it).
+It will give you some useful programs like `cat` or `diff`.
+(If you don't know what these are, don't worry about it.)

+It should take about 60 to 90 minutes to read and follow the whole tutorial.
+Reading the overview should take around 5 minutes.
+Then there's one section for each of the problems Mystery Function, Sharing Chocolates 7, Totally Not Robots, and City Map, each of which should take around 15--20 minutes to read and follow on your computer.
+The final section of this file will simply discuss more advanced features of KompGen, and should take around 5 minutes to read.

 # Overview